 Tonya brings nearly 25 years experience in the field of community health, working for both academic and public health agencies in Oregon, Washington, and New York City.
 She has engaged students in a variety of opportunities to help them strengthen their public health competencies, including developing program plans, facilitating evidence-based programs, providing technical assistance to community-based coalitions, and conducting evaluations.

-In her associate dean role, Ellen oversees the MPH program, including the MPH online option.
+In her associate dean role, Laurel oversees the MPH program, including the MPH online option.
 She works closely with faculty, the MPH Administrative Director, and the MPH Internship Coordinator and is a resource for future and current students.

 In 2014, our college was accredited by the Council for Education in Public Health – the first in Oregon.
 This distinction provides our students with more resources, more opportunities to engage in research, and faculty experts who specialize in a variety of public health topics.